 Ushering in a Clean Energy Transformation on Michigan Farms

-This year’s Harvest at the Commons could be called “Harvest, to the second power” because Harvest Solar has signed on as the Harvest event’s top sponsor, officially the “Providing Sponsor.”
+This year’s Harvest at the Commons (October 12) could be called “Harvest, to the second power” because Harvest Solar has signed on as the Harvest event’s top “Providing Sponsor.”
 The company is one of Michigan’s leading solar installation firms.
 You can see their handiwork right now in a 2.2 megawatt solar field being constructed just west of Traverse City on M-72—power for the customers of Traverse City Light & Power.
 We are honored that Harvest Solar is partnering with us to put on Michigan’s largest farm to table dinner event.
 We met up with Ken Zebarah, director of commercial sales for Michigan and Indiana, to get inside Harvest Solar’s solar business a bit and find out what drew the company to Harvest at the Commons

 Share a little bit about Harvest Solar’s roots.

 We started in 2006 doing wind turbines for farms in the Midwest.
 And the company grew, but then it really took off about 2010, when the solar market started to grow and we shifted to that direction.
 The market really drove us to sell medium scale solar installations to farmers in the Midwest.